-Keep it simple: Try to get a really good protein source with each meal (eggs, steak, chicken, fish, pork) with each meal along with some vegetables.
-That’s it.
+Keep it simple: Always start with a good protein source with each meal (eggs, steak, chicken, fish, pork) along with some vegetables.

 If you’re having trouble getting enough calories daily, or feeling hungry constantly, add some healthy fats to the equation: avocado, a handful of almonds or walnuts, almond butter, olive oil, etc.

 If you’re feeling tired all the time, try adding some salt to your food.
 Going from a processed, high sodium diet to a paleo diet you will very often end up eating too little sodium, which is an essential nutrient.

 As stated above, fruit does have quite a bit of sugar in it, and nuts have quite a few calories, so if you are following the Paleo Diet but not losing weight, check your fruit and nut consumption and see if you are loading up on those at the expense of vegetables and healthy protein.

 What I’m trying to say is this: fat and protein should make up a big percentage of your diet.

 Baaaaack up: I thought fat made you fat?

 Pooooooor fat.
 It’s gotten a bad rap over the past number of decades, so companies have been doing everything possible to make everything low fat and “healthy!” (while adding all sorts of preservatives, chemicals, and sugar).

 Yup…cut out the fat, increase the carbs….and look where THAT has gotten us.

 Why has fat been vilified?
 Rather than get into the politics of it myself, I’ll let Gary Taubes, author of the incredibly thorough and well-researched Good Calories, Bad Calories take over.